wp-plugins/radio-station/readme.txt

 you send me your finished translation, I'd love to include it.

 == Changelog ==

+= 2.1 =
+* General code cleanup, 4.1 compatibility testing, and changes for better efficiency.
+* Bug fix - Fixed issue with early morning shows spanning entire column in the programming grid shortcode
+* New Feature - Master programming grid can now be displayed in div format, as well as the original table and list formats.

 = 2.0.16 =
 * Minor revisions to German translation.